scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/john-week-two-2022-power-rankings/index.md

 | Darrell Henderson   | LAR-RB  | 1     |
 | Pittsburgh Steelers | PIT-DEF |       |

-##### Travis, Mark, Carl - I just can't chose between Trav, Mark, and Carl, so I'm calling it a tie.
-All three of these bald men are beautiful.
-The beards are all strong and thick.
-They're fit.
-The full bald package.
+##### Travis, Mark, and Carl.
+I can't choose between these three, so I'm calling it a tie.
+All these bald men are beautiful.
+Their beards are strong and thick.
+They're fit—the full bald package.

 ## <FontAwesomeIcon className="levelUp" icon={faLevelUpAlt} /><img src="https://dxyip34awyjyf.cloudfront.net/74fa749fa8b47609e14d12a902511733-two-john" class="sleeper-avatar"/>Jalen the Super Saiyan | 1-1W/L | 241PF

 #### Week Two Points: 111.7

 TWIATH Travis: #1.
 With the most PF (by 0.11), I'm taking Tarv for the #1 spot this week.
-With the #3 QB, and the #2 RB, Tarv should be watched closely.
+With the #3 QB and the #2 RB, Tarv should be watched closely.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |